 If, for some reason, an svn update fails due to a problem running an external diff program (e.g. user input or network failure), pass the --diff3-cmd to allow cleanup to complete any merging with your external diff program.
-You can also specify any configuration directory with the --config-dir switch, but you should need these switches extremely infrequently.
+You can also specify any configuration directory with the --config-dir option, but you should need these options extremely infrequently.

+'''

+--diff3-cmd CMD

---diff3-cmd CMD --config-dir DIR
+--config-dir DIR

+'''

-Well, there's not much to the examples here as ${\bf svn}$ cleanup generates no output.
-If you pass no ${\it PATH},$ " ." is used.
+Well, there's not much to the examples here as svn cleanup generates no output.
+If you pass no PATH, "." is used.

+'''

-\$ svn cleanup
+$ svn cleanup

-\$ svn cleanup /path/to/working-copy
+$ svn cleanup /var/svn/working-copy

+'''